NilsMT/Urbex-note-generator/README.md

 -   Customizable types, status and risks
 -   Import/export custom items (via JSON or URL)
 -   Color themes (`light`, `dark`, `pink`, `cookie`, `marine`)
--   Chrome extension for quick access (NOTE: data from the web app is not shared with the extension)
+-   Chrome extension for quick access
+> Side note : data is not shared between the web app and the extension
 -   Responsive design for mobile and desktop

 ---